Europe 2020 indicators - R&D and innovation

-A well-functioning research and innovation system is important to promote excellence in education and skills development and ensure a sufficient supply of (post)graduates in science, technology, engineering and mathematics.
+A well-functioning research and innovation system is important for promoting excellence in education and skills development and ensuring a sufficient supply of graduates and postgraduates in science, technology, engineering and mathematics.
 Increasing the number of science graduates and jobs in knowledge-intensive activities would help to create a solid base for the EU knowledge economy and contribute to Europe 2020’s objectives by fostering the EU’s innovation capacity, economic strength and employment.